-- After August 1986 you are eligible to choose either the High 36 retirement system, or the Career Status Bonus/REDUX (CSB) retirement system.
+- Between Aug.
+1986 and Dec.
+2018 you are eligible to choose either the High 36 retirement system, or the Career Status Bonus/REDUX (CSB) retirement system.
 If you decline to make a choice you will automatically receive the High 36 retirement plan.
-You may also be eligible for the Blended Retirement System which takes effect January 1, 2018.

 Click here to learn more about the different retirement plans that are currently available.